menu

 People

 One of the unique characteristics of the University of Pennsylvania neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.9% of the neighborhoods in America.
-In a nation where 1 out of every 4 children lives in poverty, the University of Pennsylvania neighborhood also stands out as being ranked among the lowest 0.0% of neighborhoods affected by this global issue.
+Also of note is NeighborhoodScout's research finding that the University of Pennsylvania neighborhood has some of the lowest rates of children living in poverty of any neighborhood in the United States.
+In a nation where approximately 1 in 4 children are living in poverty, the University of Pennsylvania community truly stands out from the rest in this regard.

 In addition, neighborhoodScout's analysis shows that the University of Pennsylvania neighborhood has a greater concentration of residents currently enrolled in college than 99.6% of the neighborhoods in the U.S. With 76.1% of the population here attending college, this is very much a college-focused neighborhood.